“In order to know what is just in a person-to-person encounter, love listens. It is its first task to listen.”

 To hear, we must be taught to hear, and to be taught to hear, we must be listened to.
 This explains the success and necessity of therapists and counseling of all kinds.
 Yet, we are not as hungry as we think to be heard.
 Our true hunger is to be able to listen.
 To intimately listen and hear the cosmos, our whole life and all that we are and all it is saying.

 All awareness is ever doing is being aware.
 It is the ultimate experience of receptivity from which all that we experience arises.
 The mysteries of awareness are endless, but entering into them is never more than the simple act of being aware that we are aware.
 By relearning to listen to the listening, we are both heard by and hearing the essence of our being.

 What is pushing/pulling on me, and where is it pushing/pulling me?

-Is it better right now to push or to pull?
+Is it more effective right now to push or to pull?

 If I am still, where am I drawn to move?
 If I am moving, where can I find a still point?